-- Councils of the local municipalities are encouraged to keep a housing inventory outlining the mix of housing by both type and tenure to reinforce the County housing policies. - In the preparation of local official plans, Councils of local municipalities shall include policies and designations to implement the policies of this Plan, and the following: - i) appropriate criteria for intensification and redevelopment including site plan provisions, locational and land use compatibility criteria; - ii) policies to permit the conversion of larger single detached dwellings into multiple units; - iii) policies to preserve, improve, rehabilitate or redevelop older residential areas; and - iv) policies which permit, subject to appropriate criteria and conditions, apartments in houses.
+- Councils of the local municipalities are encouraged to keep a housing inventory outlining the mix of housing by both type and tenure to reinforce the County housing policies. - In the preparation of local official plans, Councils of local municipalities shall include policies and designations to implement the policies of this Plan, and the following: - i) appropriate criteria for intensification and redevelopment including site plan provisions, locational and land use compatibility criteria; - ii) policies to permit the conversion of larger single detached dwellings into multiple units; - iii) policies to preserve, improve, rehabilitate or redevelop older residential areas; and - iv) Policies to permit, wherever appropriate, individual lot intensification, such as additional residential units, where health, safety, servicing and other reasonable standards or criteria can be met; and - v) policies which permit, subject to appropriate criteria and conditions, apartments in houses Policies that promote the reduction of greenhouse gas emissions, improvements in air quality, promotion of compact form, use of green infrastructure and development that maximizes energy efficiency and conservation including the use of alternative and renewable energy sources.